AndieWill510/ccp/README.md

 ## The Problem With RAG

-The problem with discovery-as-policy discovery tools is not primarily legibility.
+The problem with discovery-as-policy tools is not legibility.
 The problem is legitimacy.
 Retrieval can make a decision explainable without making it authorized, contestable, or valid.

+**RAG makes answers traceable.**
+**CDP makes decisions legitimate.**

 ---